Come and find out what makes West Dean College of Arts and Conservation such a unique place to study with an international reputation.Find out more

 Shem Mackey is a founder member of the British Violin Making Association (BVMA) and founder editor of its newsletter.
 His research into instrument construction has been published in The Strad, Early Music and various publications of the BVMA and Viola da Gamba Society.

-Nick Pyall builds guitars using hand tools.
-He specializes in instruments inspired by Viennese guitars of the early and mid-nineteenth century, including those with extra bass strings, and the mid-twentieth-century guitars of the North American 'golden era' of acoustic guitar making.
-Nick is also a player and teacher of the guitar.
+Nick specialises in instruments inspired by Viennese guitars of the early and mid-nineteenth century, including those with extra bass strings, and the mid-twentieth-century guitars of the North American 'golden era' of acoustic guitar making.
+In recent years his passion has led to him studying the instrument's development and societal history.

 If you are interested in applying for this course or would like further information please contact admissions either by enquiring online or calling the number below.
 To make your application you will need to download and fill out our application form.